nayan32biswas/mongodb-odm/docs/tutorial/aggregate.md

 ## Aggregate data using MongoDB-ODM

-To aggregate over the database we will use classmethod `aggregate`.
+To aggregate over the database we will use the classmethod `aggregate`.

 The `aggregate` method will return an `Iterator`.

-As like `find` we can't use an array index like access on return data.
+With `find`, we can't use array index-like access on the returned data.
 We should loop over the data.

 ```python
 # Code omitted above